-The Gym Rat Diaries: Personal training at Balance Gym
+The Gym Rat Diaries: getting fit at Balance Gym

-Every week, this column will review a D.C. gym and one or more trial classes.
+Every other week, this column will review a D.C. gym and one or more trial classes.

 How is the gym?